JavierRodriguezRoldan/Star-Wars-NLP/README.md

-# Star-Wars-NLP
+## Star-Wars-NLP
-Text Analysis and Text Mining of Star Wars movies´ scripts
+Text Analysis and NLP of the Star Wars original trilogy scripts using Python